 David Vigoda has been awarded fellowships from the National Endowment for the Arts, the New York Foundation for the Arts, and the University of Utah.
 He directed The ‘Why It’s Great’ Writing Workshop and is a lifetime member of PEN American Center.

 He has a BA from the University of Chicago, where he majored in the history of ideas after almost failing organic chemistry.
 He pursued a playwriting career in Chicago, London, and New York, achieving some success including receipt from the BBC of the most polite rejection letter ever written.
 He also wrote poetry, much of which he still thinks is pretty good.
 Turning to the novel, his agent sold an early effort to a New York publisher that promptly failed (not because of his novel).
-Later he started his own publishing company, Collioure Books, but has so far published only one author.
+Later he started his own publishing company, Collioure Books, but has so far published only two authors.

 He has been an investment adviser since 1983, a fact relevant to Who Gathers the Breeze and Siding with the Angels.
 Yes, he's related to Abe Vigoda the actor.
 He was his uncle, a fact not relevant to his novels, though they did collaborate on a TV sitcom pilot.